Cobra Kai — Season 3 Ends with the Promise of a Sequel

 Ah, the feels.

 Karate Kid was my first real taste of the scrappy underdog story.
 For the remainder of my awkward formative years, nothing else — not Skywalker blowing up the Death Star; not even E.T. finally figuring out his alien finger juju and going home — would touch the crisp cinematic completion of one perfect, morally justified kick to the face.
+HBO shows are amazing, but Netflix is at some other level.

 I have questions